 With Christmas upon us, I wanted to share a special Christmas with you.
 It was Christmas of 1993.

 All I wanted for Christmas that year was a day without pain.
-I had been living with chronic back pain for a month, it hurt to laugh, sneeze, move quickly, sit on the bus, sit in the car, and sleep in a bed.
+I lived with chronic back pain for a month; it hurt to laugh, sneeze, move quickly, sit on the bus, sit in the car, and sleep in a bed.
 Everything I did caused me pain, pain I wouldn’t wish on my worst enemy.
 I never knew where the pain would be, and I never knew how intense it was going to feel.

 The only thing I prayed for was a day without pain.
 I didn’t care what Santa brought me; I just was tired of hurting.
 Our family tradition was to wake up Christmas morning, open presents, eat some cookies, and drive two hours to see our grandparents.
 I loved Christmas.
 It was and continues to be my favorite time of the year, but I was not looking forward to this particular Christmas.
 It hurt to be in a car for just ten minutes, let alone two hours, because the seats were uncomfortable, and each time the car went over a bump, I felt a sharp stabbing pain in my back.

 Christmas morning, I got my first miracle: I woke up without pain.
 For the first time in two months, I could move freely.
 I could sit on the ground.
 I could twist and turn.
 I thanked God for the greatest gift I could have been given.
 I opened my presents with my family, ate some cookies, and survived the two-hour drive to see my grandparents without pain.
 Christmas morning, I learned miracles do happen.